 The Countryside and Rights of Way Act 2000 requires that all Local Authorities in the South Devon AONB act together to review and publish amendments to the current Management Plan by 31st March 2019.
 The South Devon AONB Staff Unit has been asked to undertake this review on their behalf.
-The review process, the Draft South Devon AONB Management Plan 2019-24 and the work that follows, will seek to reflect the views and aspirations of a wide range of individuals, organisations, businesses and bodies.
+The review process, the Draft South Devon AONB Management Plan 2019-24 and the work that follows, will seek to reflect the views and aspirations of a wide range of individuals, organisations and businesses.